The 15 Best Software Development Companies in Singapore

 - Establish clear data residency and privacy clauses referencing Singapore's PDPA standards

-Business-friendly tax rules for foreign investors include government perks and incentives regardless of business scale, making it attractive for both startups and enterprises.
+Business-friendly tax rules for foreign investors include government perks and incentives regardless of business scale, making Singapore attractive for both startups and enterprises.

 How to Choose a Software Company in Singapore